biran922/Restaurant/README.md

 All ouput is to TXT files.

-This program uses LinkedLists,Structures, and TXT files.
+This program uses LinkedLists, Structures, and TXT files.